DefElement/DefElement/CONTRIBUTING.md

 ## AI-assisted development
 If a large language model (LLM) or other AI tool is used, this must be declared in the text of the pull request.
-Any AI-generated content must be thoroughly checked by the person opening the pull request before the it is opened.
+Any AI-generated content must be thoroughly checked by the person opening the pull request before it is opened.